-The Hamptons may seem like a world where only the poshest of New Yorkers and international A-listers spend their summers.
-While the Hamptons do indeed welcome the rich and famous from May to September, there is another — less ritzy and luxe — side of this residential enclave.
-Take, for instance, the area's natural beauty: the sunsets over the undulating reed-covered marshy fields, or those misty fall mornings that are always accompanied by the seasonal honking of the Canadian geese, and that strong, briny smell of the Atlantic.
+Take, for instance, the natural beauty: the sunsets over the undulating reed-covered marshy fields, those misty fall mornings that are always accompanied by the seasonal honking of the Canadian geese and that strong, briny smell of the Atlantic.
 And then there's the gorgeous natural light — one of the many reasons why artists and writers flocked to the East End of Long Island during the second half of the 20th century.
 Jackson Pollock, Willem de Kooning, Fairfield Porter and Frank O'Hara, among many others, made their home in the eastside villages, imported chic bohemia and opened themselves up to the unique golden sunlight, allowing it to shine into their work.
 While you may not find many artists today, the natural inspiration that drew them here still remains.

-THE HAMPTONS DAY 1: Southampton, Shopping, Parrish Art Museum
+THE HAMPTONS DAY 1: Montauk Point Light House, Shopping, Springs Neighborhood